fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 ***

-# Senior Software Engineer
+# Front-End Software Engineer

 ## (A UX expert and engineer, for defending the Internet)

 ## ABOUT THE ROLE

-Fight for the Future is looking for a senior-level full-stack software engineer to lead the technology side of our digital campaigning efforts.
+Fight for the Future is looking for a senior-level software engineer to lead the front-end development side of our digital campaigning efforts.
 This is more than a simple coding or campaigning position.
-This is a technology leadership position for someone who understands the threats that face the future of free expression on the Internet, and who can successfully use the Internet as a medium for political change by conceptualizing, creating and delivering on a wide variety of technology projects to make a positive difference in the world.
+This is a leadership position for someone who understands the threats that face the future of free expression on the Internet, and who can creatively use the Internet as a medium for political change.

 ## ABOUT YOU

-* You’re a flexible full stack hacker who can make things work and work well for millions of users, while also being able to quickly and independently develop small, simple tools for our campaigns that feel great for the people using them.
+* You’re an excellent front-end coder who can make things work and work well for millions of users.
 * You can faithfully implement others’ designs and make good decisions about layout, typography, and color when needed (but you definitely don’t need to be an expert designer or have illustration skills!)
 * You can build high quality user interaction with intuitive prompts, modals, clear buttons, etc, spotting and fixing UI problems as you go.
 * You could design straight to code if needed, and while your own design choices don’t have to look fancy or highly polished (authentic is often better!) the result should be crafted, professional and ready to put in front of millions of people.